v0lta/Jax-Wavelet-Toolbox/README.rst

     :alt: PyPi - downloads

-Differentiable and GPU enabled fast wavelet transforms in JAX.
+Differentiable and GPU-enabled fast wavelet transforms in JAX.

 Features
 """"""""
 - 1d analysis and synthesis transforms are implemented in `src/jaxlets/conv_fwt.py`.
-- 2d analysis and synthesis transforms are part of the `src/jaxlets/conv_fwt_2d.py` module.
+- 2d analysis and synthesis transform are part of the `src/jaxlets/conv_fwt_2d.py` module.
 - `cwt`-function supports 1d continuous wavelet transforms.
-- The `WaveletPacket` object support 1d wavelet packet transforms.
+- The `WaveletPacket` object supports 1d wavelet packet transforms.

 Installation
 """"""""""""
-To install jax, head over to https://github.com/google/jax#installation and follow the procedure described there.
+To install Jax, head over to https://github.com/google/jax#installation and follow the procedure described there.
-Afterwards type ``pip install jaxwt`` to install the Jax-Wavelet-Toolbox.
+Afterward, type ``pip install jaxwt`` to install the Jax-Wavelet-Toolbox.
 You can uninstall it later by typing ``pip uninstall jaxwt``.

 Documentation
 """""""""""""